phalcon-orphanage/docs/pl/reference/routing.rst

     RewriteCond   %{REQUEST_FILENAME} !-d
     RewriteCond   %{REQUEST_FILENAME} !-f
     RewriteRule   ^((?s).*)$ index.php?_url=/$1 [QSA,L]

+In this configuration, any requests to files or folders that don't exist will be sent to index.php.

 The following example shows how to use this component in stand-alone mode: